30+ Fun Bay Area Holiday Activities and Events (2025)

 Filoli Historic House and Garden is my favorite place in the Bay Area!
 The beautiful gardens, grand mansion, and friendly employees make it a delightful Bay Area activity.

-During the holiday season, Filoli’s garden is filled with decorative lights and a giant light tunnel, while the mansion is decorated with Christmas decor, trees, and other festive props.
+During Holidays at Filoli, Filoli’s garden is filled with decorative lights and a giant light tunnel, while the mansion is decorated with Christmas decor, trees, and other festive props.

-Tickets are $45 each (get 20% off with membership) and tend to sell out quickly, especially on weekends, so I recommend booking as soon as you can.
+Tickets for the evening Holiday Lights event are $49 each and tend to sell out quickly, especially on weekends, so I recommend booking as soon as you can.

-Entry times are 4 pm, 5:30 pm, and 7 pm.
-I recommend the 4 pm entry time to experience Filoli while there’s still a bit of daylight!
+Entries for the nighttime event are at 4pm, 5:30pm, and 7pm.
+I recommend the 4pm entry time to experience Holidays at Filoli while there’s still a bit of daylight and into the evening after sunset.

 You can also book additional add-ons, like a private fire pit, though you can find a free one near the Holiday Bar and Coffee Bar.